OCR TOOLS

 1. Introduction to OCR Services

-An OCR service is cloud-based platforms that leverage advanced machine-learning algorithms to extract text from images and documents.
-They offer a range of functionalities, including multilingual support, layout detection, and handwriting recognition.
+An OCR service is a cloud-based platform that leverages advanced machine-learning algorithms to extract text from images and documents.
 Azure OCR, Google OCR, and IronOCR are widely used OCR services, each with its strengths and applications.

 2. Azure OCR